 Netflix subscription costs vs rivals

-A price point comparison by Reelgood.com shows that among popular services in the US, Netflix is among the most expensive, after raising monthly fees to $12.99 in 2019 for its standard HD package, from $10.99 (a basic plan is available for $8.99).
-Only HBO Now, at $14.99, is more expensive.
-Amazon Prime is the cheapest service, costing a mere $8.99 per month.
+Among popular streaming services in the US, Netflix is among the most expensive, after raising monthly fees to $13.99 in 2020 for its standard HD package.
+They had already been raised to $12.99 in 2019, from $10.99.
+A basic plan is available for $8.99 – the same cost, incidentally, as Amazon Prime.
+Only HBO Max, at $14.99, is more expensive than Netflix.

-Netflix monthly subscription cost vs other OTT services, US
+Netflix US monthly subscription cost vs rival services, USD

 Reportedly, Americans are willing to pay $42/month for streaming services – though Nielson data from February 2020 indicates that most (93%) they would be willing to pay more if the need arose.